-All members of the Compensation Committee must be Independent Directors and will be appointed and removed by the Boards (or the expiry of their terms as directors, if earlier).
+A majority of the members of the Compensation Committee must be Independent Directors and will be appointed and removed by the Boards (or the expiry of their terms as directors, if earlier).

 A Chair shall be appointed by the Boards annually from among the members of the Compensation Committee.